bynect/pytmi/docs/README.md

 ## Todos

+* Add a way to receive messages and pong every 5 minutes.

 * Handle connection and login error in a better way.

 * Handle messages that are not correctly encoded in UTF8.